-✓ Self-Evaluation
+Self-Evaluation

-1. Infants and children on a scale. months of age and younger must be weighed Children between the ages of scale if they can st and and without assistan should be weighed on a ce.
-2. Describe the correct positioning ng of a 4-year-old ch ild when taking a weight.
-3. List at least three possible errowhen taking an infant/young c - Infant and young child's weigh ht: Adult's weight:
+1. 1.
+Infants and childrenmonths of age and younger must be on a scale. weighed Children ages years and older should be weighed on a scale.
+2. 2.
+Describe the correct positioning of a 4-year-old child when taking a a weight.
+3. 3.
+List at least three possible errors that may result in inaccurate meas when taking an infant/young child's and adult's weight urements Infant and young child's weight: Adult's weight: